shabeer-syed/ACEs/index.md

 ## Welcome
 --------------------------------------------

-We have developed and validated indicators for identifying ACEs in routinely collected non-identifiable health care data of mothers and children presenting to GPs and hospitals, from pregnancy up to 5-years post-birth.
-This website provides information on definitions, concepts, measures, and  standardised tools to help users apply the developed ACE indicators to create “research ready” datasets.
+We have developed and validated indicators for identifying ACEs in routinely collected non-identifiable health care data of mothers and children presenting to GPs and hospitals, from pregnancy up to 5 years post-birth.
+This website provides information on definitions, concepts, measures, and  standardised tools to help users apply the developed ACE indicators to create “research-ready” datasets.
 Please use the menu above to find out more.
 [See the publication here.](https://www.thelancet.com/journals/landig/article/PIIS2589-7500(22)00061-9/fulltext) See also the published [systematic review.](https://adc.bmj.com/content/archdischild/106/1/44.full.pdf)

 <div class="flourish-embed flourish-survey" data-src="visualisation/7342295"><script src="https://public.flourish.studio/resources/embed.js"></script></div>